rust-lang/rfcs/text/0000-nested-publish.md

     *   The package index does not explicitly represent nested packages; instead, nested packages' dependencies are flattened into the dependencies of the parent package.
 This accurately reflects what can be expected when using the parent package.
     *   No changes are needed to the `crates.io` index, because nested packages are an implementation detail of their parent package.
 * **Build process**
+    * The `Cargo.lock` format will need to be modified to handle entries for nested packages differently, as `path` dependencies are currently not allowed to introduce multiple packages with the same name, which could happen though different packages' nested packages.
+This modification could consist of omitting them entirely and using the same flattened dependency graph as the `crates.io` index will use.
     * Probably some messages will need to be adjusted; currently, `path` dependencies' full paths are always printed in progress messages, but they would be long noise here (`/home/alice/.cargo/registry/src/index.crates.io-6f17d22bba15001f/...`).
 Perhaps progress for sub-packages could look something like “`Compiling foo/macros v0.1.0`”.

 The presence or absence of a `[workspace]` has no effect on the new behavior, just as it has no effect on existing package publication.
 Nested packages may use workspace inheritance.